vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-in-vmc-aws.md

 4. Follow the wizard to configure the following:

     - Set the **VM Name** and **Folder Location**.
-    - Select the **NSX-Advanced Load Balancer** resource pool as a compute resource.
+    - Select the **nsx-alb-components** resource pool as a compute resource.
     - Select the datastore for the controller node deployment.
-    - Select the **NSX-ALB-Mgmt** port group for the Management Network.
+    - Select the **sfo01-w01-vds01-albmanagement** port group for the Management Network.
     - Customize the configuration by providing the **Management Interface IP Address**, **Subnet Mask**, and **Default Gateway**.
 The remaining fields are optional and can be left blank.

 After the controller VM is deployed and powered on, connect to the URL for the node and configure the node for your Tanzu Kubernetes Grid environment as follows: